ece362-purdue/f2022-public-labs/lab-04/lab_04.md

 - `CPAR:` The address of the peripheral location.
 Again, this must be an address.
 Stands for Channel's Peripheral Address Register.
 - `CSELR:` This register lets you change how the initiated requests map out.
 Normally, each channel looks at a specific request.
 You can use this register to change what requests the channels looks at.
 We won't use this one here, but we will use it later.

 Then you have the control register, `CCR`.
-We suggest reading through the Family reference manual thoroughly to find out how these work, but here's some of the important ones:
+We suggest reading through the Family Reference manual thoroughly to find out how these work, but here's some of the important ones:
 - `MSIZE:` A bit field that sets the size of the memory.
 Not all data is a full integer.
 You can select from quarter word, half word, and full word data sizes.
 - `PSIZE:` Similar to `MSIZE`, not all peripherals have the same size of memory.
 Each GPIO has a 16-bit IDR, but the ADC might only take an 8-bit conversion.
 Set the size of your peripheral's data with this field.
 - `MINC:` A singular bit that shows if the memory address should increment.
 Typically, you use this if you're using an array.
 The incrememnt size is also set by MSIZE.